 Workforce Shortage Student Assistance Grant Program

 This grant is for students who plan on working in specific career/occupational programs upon graduation.
 Eligible fields include: child care, human services, teaching, nursing, physical and occupational therapy, social work, and public service.
-Current high school seniors, full-time and part-time, degree-seeking undergraduate and graduate students enrolled in an eligible accredited Maryland postsecondary institution may apply for this grant.
-Please refer to the State's website to view a list of eligible majors.
+Full-time and part-time, degree-seeking undergraduate and graduate students enrolled in an eligible accredited Maryland postsecondary institution like Stevenson may apply for this grant.
+Please refer to the State’s website to view a list of eligible majors.
 To apply, you must complete the Workforce Shortage Student Assistance Grant Application online and submit official transcripts from all institutions you have ever attended.
 To be considered based on need, students must file the FAFSA for the application year.
 The FAFSA is not required; however, it will be used to determine the order in which students will be awarded.

-A detailed list of all State of Maryland financial aid assistance programs and applications is available at www.mhec.state.md.us.
+A detailed list of all the online colleges that accept financial aid and assistance programs in the State of Maryland can be found at www.mhec.state.md.us.
 State financial aid assistance is based on availability of funds.

 Edward T. Conroy Memorial Scholarship Program & Jean B. Cryor Memorial Scholarship Program

-This scholarship is available to current high school seniors, full-time and part-time, degree-seeking undergraduates and graduate students.
+This scholarship is available to full-time and part-time, degree-seeking undergraduates and graduate students.
 All majors are eligible.
 You must be a Maryland resident at the time of the application.
 You must enroll at a two-year or four-year Maryland college or university, as a full-time or part-time, degree-seeking undergraduate or graduate student or attend a private career school.

 You must be the son, daughter, or the surviving spouse (who has not remarried) of a member of the United States Armed Forces, was a POW/MIA in the Vietnam era, or was a state or local public safety or volunteer and who died or was significantly disabled in the 9-11 terrorist attack, in the Vietnam Conflict, or suffered a service related disability.
 Some other persons and veterans may also be eligible.
 The award is not based on need.